Ruchi2117/House-Hunting/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

+## 📊 Data

+This project uses the [Housing Prices Dataset](https://www.kaggle.com/datasets/yasserh/housing-prices-dataset) from Kaggle, which contains comprehensive information about residential properties.
+The dataset includes various features such as:
+- Property size and area
+- Number of bedrooms and bathrooms
+- Property age and condition
+- Location-based features
+- Various amenities and property characteristics

 ## 🙏 Acknowledgments

+- [Kaggle](https://www.kaggle.com/) for providing the dataset
 - [Streamlit](https://streamlit.io/) for the amazing web framework
 - [Scikit-learn](https://scikit-learn.org/) for machine learning tools
 - [XGBoost](https://xgboost.ai/) for gradient boosting